 - Google Pay’s multi-platform integration, including web browsers and in-app payments, is broader compared to its competitors.

-- Among US users, Google Pay’s market share grew by 15% in 2023, narrowing the gap with Apple Pay, which saw only a 5% growth.
+- Among US users, Google Pay’s market share grew by 15%, narrowing the gap with Apple Pay, which saw only a 5% growth.

 Google Pay Global Reach and Usage Stats